An owner’s job in a family business is to maximize opportunity and minimize risk for the family and the business.

-For some people, defining core values can feel like a useless exercise or even too difficult to take on.
+For some people, defining values can feel like a useless exercise or even too difficult to take on.
 It is worth doing.

 The good news is your values are already here.
 You have been following them for years, sometimes generations.
 You simply need to discover and define them so you follow them with purpose.

 This is how you discover and define your ownership values:

 Schedule three hours with all of the owners